 GETLINE()

-The getline() function is used to read an entire line of text, including spaces, from an input stream (such as std::cin or a file) into a std::string variable.
-Unlike the >> extraction operator, which stops reading at whitespace, getline() continues until it encounters a newline character (\n).
-This makes it useful for handling input that may include spaces, such as full names or sentences.
+The getline() function is used to read an entire line of text, including spaces, from an input stream into a std::string variable.
+It works with any input stream, such as std::cin for user input or std::ifstream for reading from a file.
+Unlike the >> extraction operator, which stops reading at whitespace, getline() continues until it encounters a newline character (\n) or the end of the file (EOF).
+This makes it ideal for reading input that may contain spaces, such as full names, sentences, or lines of text in a file.

 getline(std::istream& is, std::string& str, char delim);